 Residential faucets considered here include bathroom faucets and replacement aerators.
 A faucet controls and directs the flow of water.

-In December 2010, DOE officially waived federal preemption of the 2.2 gallon-per-minute (gpm) national faucet standard enacted by Congress in 1992.
-This waiver of federal preemption allows states to set standards provided that they are more stringent than the national standard.
+In December 2010, with no ASME revisions on the books, DOE officially waived federal preemption of the 2.2 gallon-per-minute (gpm) national faucet standard enacted by Congress in 1992.
+This waiver of federal preemption allowed states to set standards provided that they are more stringent than the national standard.

 About 17 million faucets are shipped annually.

 Timeline reflects state standards from 2001 to present; federal standards from inception to present.